 In short, to answer the question posed in the title as to the safety of Mrs. Meyer’s products, unfortunately, I do not recommend them.
 However, there are noticeable changes in their products, which I attribute to consumer power.
 Therefore, thank you, my reader, for being active in the consumer market and affecting manufacturers’ decisions.

 The first change in Mrs. Meyer’s products as I mentioned above is the disclosure of their fragrance ingredients and warning us that there are allergens among them.
 Another change is that Mrs. Meyer’s no longer claims that it has natural cleaning products.

 As always, I emphasize the importance of looking at the ingredients.
-My Superpower Cheat Sheet will help you estimate a product’s safety in a matter of seconds.
+Your Savvy Consumer Superpower Prompt Sheet will help you estimate a product’s safety in a matter of seconds.
 Please feel free to visit my IRLFY Shop to check out the products I approve of and recommend.
 I am especially fond of these non-toxic cleaners that won’t break the bank and give you peace of mind.